Cybersecurity is a very broad term. I feel that techtarget.com does an excellent job in describing what cybersecurity is all about.

-By giving you my password, you could easily get pass the first factor.
-However, you are unable to get pass the second factor which is the token.
-These token could easily be generated using an application like Google Authenticator or Authy provided that the web application supports 2FA.
+By giving you my password, you could easily get past the first factor.
+However, you are unable to get past the second factor which is the token.
+These tokens could easily be generated using an application like Google Authenticator or Authy provided that the web application supports 2FA.

 Different names for different virus

-First of all, virus is the wrong term for generalization.
-In fact, virus is a sub-set of a larger group call Malware(malicious software) which also includes trojan, adware, worm, rootkit and ransomware.
+First of all, the virus is the wrong term for generalization.
+In fact, the virus is a subset of a larger group called Malware(malicious software) which also includes trojans, adware, worm, rootkit, and ransomware.
 Terms are given according to their properties and how they behave.
 This is to allow the infosec sector to differentiate and reference the correct malware type.